jonnew/Oat/README.md

    or: posigen TYPE SINK [CONFIGURATION]
 Publish generated positions to SINK.

+INFO:
+  --help                 Produce help message.
+  -v [ --version ]       Print version information.

 TYPE
   rand2D: Randomly accelerating 2D Position

 SINK:
-  User supplied position sink name (e.g. pos).
+  User-supplied name of the memory segment to publish positions to (e.g. pos).

-OPTIONAL ARGUMENTS:

-INFO:
-  --help                    Produce help message.
-  -v [ --version ]          Print version information.

-CONFIGURATION:
-  -r [ --rate-hz ] arg      Samples per second.
-Overriden by information in
-                            configuration file if provided.
-Defaults to as fast as possible.
-  -n [ --num-samples ] arg  Number of position samples to generate and serve.
-                            Overriden by information in configuration file if provided.
-Deafaults to approximately infinite.
-  -c [ --config ] arg       Configuration file/key pair.
 ```

 #### Configuration Options
 __TYPE = `rand2D`__
 ```
-  -r [ --rate-hz ] arg      Samples per second.
-Overriden by information in
-                            configuration file if provided.
-Defaults to as fast as possible.
+  -r [ --rate ] arg         Samples per second.
+Defaults to as fast as
+                            possible.
   -n [ --num-samples ] arg  Number of position samples to generate and serve.
-                            Overriden by information in configuration file if provided.
                             Deafaults to approximately infinite.
-  -c [ --config ] arg       Configuration file/key pair.
+  -R [ --room ] arg         Array of floats, [x0,y0,width,height], specifying
+                            the boundaries in which generated positions reside.
+                            The room has periodic boundaries so when a position leaves one side it will enter the opposing one.
 ```

 #### Example